8 Beauty Ecommerce Trends That Will Define the Industry In 2022

-Nutox found through the deployment of the AR tool they were able to engage with their consumers, added value to their brand, and drove ongoing conversion and sales, with consumers visibly changed by the experience – voting the company more than just a skincare brand.
+By deploying an AR tool, Nutox found they were able to engage with their consumers, added value to their brand, and drove ongoing conversion and sales.
+Consumers were changed by the experience, voting the company more than just a skincare brand.

 “From virtually trying on make-up looks to evidence-based skin analysis, AR and other disruptive technologies are changing the way consumers discover, experience and connect with health and beauty brands.”Kimberley Yap, Ministry XR’s VP of Experience Design